Managing Signing Keys

 Change Signer Name

-Click the edit icon next to the name in the My Signing Key section to change the signer name.
+Click the Edit button next to the name in the My Signing Key section to change the signer name.

 Delete Key Pair